rust-lang/rust/doc/tutorial.md

 call_closure_with_ten(closure);
 ~~~~

+Closures begin with the argument list between bars and are followed by
-The types of the arguments are generally omitted, as is the return
+a single expression.
+The types of the arguments are generally omitted,
-type, because the compiler can almost always infer them.
-In the rare
+as is the return type, because the compiler can almost always infer
-case where the compiler needs assistance though, the arguments and
+them.
+In the rare case where the compiler needs assistance though, the
-return types may be annotated.
+arguments and return types may be annotated.

 ~~~~
 # type mygoodness = fn(str) -> str; type what_the = int;